stefanbodrozic/diplomski-react-native/README.md

 Project initialized using: expo init project-name

-1. To start project type in CMD:    - expo start (after that open web browser and change connectio to Tunnel) OR
+1. To start project type in CMD:    - expo start (after that open web browser and change connection to Tunnel) OR
                                     - npm run start
 2. Use yarn to add new packages